NSKernel/NSServer/README.txt

 This project is originally the 2018 winter assignment of problem solving class in Nanjing University.
 It is coded by NSKernel and is licensed under GPL v3.

+Project Highlight:
+1. Implemented in C++ with optimized logging system.
+2. Non-static base directory.
+You can set the base directory when the server fires up.
+3. Support a wide variety of content type including ttf, mp3, etc., thus the example game "THE EVOLUTION OF TRUST" can run with beautiful fonts and sound effects.
+4. Industrial-level code format, good for your eyes;-)
+5. EASTER EGG: Partly compiled with RFC2324.
+Try trigger it (x).

 Build:
 The project is created with Visual Studio 2017 as a Linux project.
 Click the build tab in VS2017 and click build solution (You have to connect to a real Linux machine or WSL via SSH).
 You may also write your own makefile and compile manually.